Aligning Passion and Excellence at Homeward Bound, Inc.

 Passion is not passive.

-We are proud of every HBI team member who made this conference impactful — and even more proud of the leadership they demonstrate every single day.
+We are proud of every HBI team member who helped make this conference meaningful.
+Even more importantly, we are proud of the leadership they demonstrate every day in the lives of the residents we serve.